ElGonan/carssification_AI/README.md

 car parts into 40 distinct classes using a Convolutional Neural Network (CNN) based on the ResNet50 architecture, employing transfer learning techniques to enhance its performance.

-Despite achieving good results, there is room for improvement.
+While good results were achieved, there is room for improvement.
 Future work could involve refining the model architecture, experimenting with different hyperparameters, and exploring additional data augmentation techniques to enhance generalization.
 Testing the model on a larger and more diverse dataset would also be beneficial for evaluating its performance in real-world scenarios.